 We may be required to make mandatory prepayments under the revolving credit facility in the event of a disposition of certain property or assets, in the event of receipt of certain insurance or condemnation proceeds, upon the issuance of certain debt or equity securities, including this offering, upon the incurrence of certain indebtedness for borrowed money or upon the receipt of certain payments not received in the ordinary course of business.
 The revolving credit facility requires us to use the proceeds from this offering to repay any amounts outstanding under the revolving credit facility.
-We have received a waiver from Wells Fargo of this requirement.
+We intend to seek a waiver from Wells Fargo of this requirement prior to completion of this offering.

 The revolving credit facility contains customary affirmative and negative covenants, including covenants that limit our ability to incur, create or assume certain indebtedness, to create, incur or assume certain liens, to make certain investments, to make sales, transfers and dispositions of certain property and to undergo certain fundamental changes, including certain mergers, liquidations and consolidations.
 The revolving credit facility also requires us to maintain a minimum availability at all times of not less than 10% of the gross borrowing base, and in any event, not less than \$5.0 million.
 The revolving credit facility also contains customary events of default.
-As of February 1, 2014, we were in compliance with all covenants under the revolving credit facility.
+As of November 2, 2013, we were in compliance with all covenants under the revolving credit facility.

 Senior Secured Term Loans.
 Sportsman's Warehouse, Inc. entered into a \$235.0 million senior secured term loan facility, consisting of a \$185.0 million tranche and a \$50.0 million tranche, with Credit Suisse AG as administrative agent and collateral agent, on August 20, 2013.
 The term loans have a maturity date of August 20, 2019.
-We intend to use all of the net proceeds from this offering to repay amounts outstanding under our term loans on a pro rata basis between the two tranches.